 Polar Bear Swim - Santa Monica

-Annenberg Community Beach House hosts Santa Monica's first ever polar bear swim!
+It's Santa Monica's second annual polar bear swim!
 (Warm up afterwards at the Beach House's heated pool.)

 Watson Adventures’ Wizard School Scavenger Hunt - West LA